JITbase/mtconnect-agent/README.md

     $ npm run simulator or $ npm run simulator2

+To map the simulator file fileserver port from docker to your system use

+    $ Docker run -it -p 8080:8080 image-name

 The adapter will start sending UPnP NOTIFY messages in the network.
 It will also contain LOCATION information providing the socket to read data from.
 A Wireshark capture is shown below: